feldim2425/OC-Minecarts/src/main/resources/assets/ocminecart/doc/ocminecart/en_US/item/remote.md

 The standard receiver port is 2 and the standard response port is 1.

 The remote module can also receive private messages.
-To get the address of the module right click the locomotive with a Remote Module Analyzer (Shift-right click to copy the address to the clipboard)
+To get the address of the module right click the locomotive with an [Remote Module Analyzer](remoteanalyzer.md) (CTRL + Sneak-right click to copy the address to the clipboard)

 Example call: `modem.broadcast(2, "<command>", <arg1>, <arg2>, ...)`